nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Prefix `e/` followed by the student's email.
 * Prefix `a/` followed by the student's address.
 * Prefix `edu/` followed by the student's education level.
+* Prefix `tele/` followed by the student's telegram handle.
 * Prefix `m/` followed by the module name.
 * Prefix `r/` followed by the remarks/notes on the student.
 * Prefix `t/` followed by the tags a student has.

-Here is a sequence diagram showing the interactions between components when `add n/Alice edu/Primary 6` is run.:
+Here is a sequence diagram showing the interactions between components when `add n/Alice edu/Year 1` is run.:

 ![add_sequence](images/AddSequenceDiagram.png)